Better-HPC/keystone-python-client/README.md

 # Keystone Python Client

-A light-weight Python for wrapping the Keystone API.
+A light-weight Python client for wrapping the Keystone API.

 ## Resources